fleetdm/fleet/handbook/people.md

  The shadow should be available for the full two weeks.

 ### Rotation schedule
- TODO: (this is a chart: start date, end date, see one, teach one)
+ TODO: (This is a chart: start date, end date, see one, teach one.)

 ### Preparing for the program